carlynorama/swift-cmake/README.md

 ```

 You don't really have to ever use the CMake or Ninja build again if you don't add any new files and your commandline build has the same build products.
 The database will be correct.

+## TODO:

+- The docs say "If the XDG_CONFIG_HOME environment variable is set: $XDG_CONFIG_HOME/sourcekit-lsp/config.json" it will look for config.json there.
+I think its looking in the vscode workspace root, is vscode setting that?
+- How does sourcekit-lsp determine a workspace root, generally?

 ## More Useful Links